-EUROSTUDENT Question(s): 3.8 Do you have a paid job during the current semester?, 3.11 How many hours do you spend in a typical week on taught studies, personal study and on paid jobs?, 6.1 What is the highest level of education your father and mother have obtained?, 3.1 Who do you live with during the study term/semester (Monday until Friday)?
+EUROSTUDENT Question(s): 3.8 Do you have a paid job during the current semester?, 3.11 How many hours do you spend in a typical week on taught studies, personal study and on paid jobs?, 3.9 Did you have a paid job during the term break in the last 12 months?, 3.1 Who do you live with during the study term/semester (Monday until Friday)?

-Note: In the case of CH the employment rate during term time includes both regular and occasional paid jobs (>DRM).
+Note: In the case of CH the employment rate during term time includes both regular and occasional paid jobs (\rightarrow DRM).